jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 .. math:: {\rm P}(R_{ij}=1) = X_{ij} = 1 - {\rm P}(R_{ij} = 0)

-Let’s create a vector filled with the value ‘0.5’ and encode it using the above technique:
+Create a vector filled with the value ‘0.5’ and encode it using the above technique:

 ::